The Stowaway (1958 film): Original novel

 George Simenon's novel was published as Le Passager Clandestin in 1947.
 An English language version was published in 1957 as The Stowaway.

-Filmink argued "it feels as though it would have made a lively 1940s Warner Bros movie shot on the studio backlot with Sydney Greenstreet and Peter Lorre" but "wasn’t a bad choice for an international co-production – the basic story was relatively simple (searching for a missing person), it provided opportunities for location filming (Pacific, Tahiti, beaches), and being a “dodgy people in the South Seas” tale meant audiences would expect anyone to turn up, thus made it easier for them to accept an international cast."
+Filmink argued the novel "feels as though it would have made a lively 1940s Warner Bros movie shot on the studio backlot with Sydney Greenstreet and Peter Lorre" but "wasn’t a bad choice for an international co-production – the basic story was relatively simple (searching for a missing person), it provided opportunities for location filming (Pacific, Tahiti, beaches), and being a “dodgy people in the South Seas” tale meant audiences would expect anyone to turn up, thus made it easier for them to accept an international cast."